psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - assumes one feed represents the entire event
 - duplicates another operator’s work
 - assigns an already occupied guard
+- treats a prediction as confirmed
+- relies on stale camera geometry

 ---